pactflow/docs.pactflow.io/docs/on-premises/database.md

 ## Schema migrations

 The database schema migrations will be run automatically on start up.
 See the documentation on [Database migrations](/docs/on-premises/upgrading/database-migrations) for more information.

+### Migrating from OSS Pact Broker to Pactflow

+If you have been hosting your own instance of the open source Pact Broker, you can point the new Pactflow On-Premises application at the same database, and the missing migrations will be applied.